This post may contain affiliate links. Please read my Privacy Policy.

 Instructions

-- Combine Ingredients: Place all the ingredients, with the exception of the oil, in a food processor; pulse until mealy.
+- Combine Ingredients: Place all the ingredients, except the oil, in a food processor; pulse until mealy.
 The result should be a thick paste.
 But if the paste is too thick and the food processor cannot pulse, add one tablespoon of water at a time.
-The falafel will not hold its shape if you add too much water.2 cloves garlic, ½ yellow onion, 1 teaspoon ground coriander, 1 teaspoon ground cumin, ½ cup fresh parsley, 1 teaspoon salt, 1 teaspoon pepper, ½ teaspoon baking soda, 1 fresh lemon
+The falafel will not hold its shape if you add too much water.

 Notes

-4. The balls are too big: Aim for each patty to be about the size of a golf ball.
-This size will fry up perfectly in your skillet.
+- The falafel balls are too big.
+Large patties are more likely to fall apart than small ones.
+Aim for each falafel ball to be about the size of a golf ball.